codin-eric/synthetic-data-generators/daily_data_change_etl/README.md

   - How much time and cost are involved in building and supporting each approach?

 ---

-## Roadmap

-- Add a database implementation that executes inserts, updates, and deletes.
-- Add support for delete operations.

----

 ## Usage
 Check out [`etl.py`](etl.py) for a basic example of how to use the generator.